python/devguide/developer-workflow/c-api.rst

 Also check with the C API WG before requiring a C feature not present in C99.
-While the *public* docs only promise compatibility with C11, in practice we only intruduce C11 features individually as needed.
+While the *public* docs only promise compatibility with C11, in practice we only introduce C11 features individually as needed.

 .. _decisions repo: https://github.com/capi-workgroup/decisions/issues